cainky/kylecain.me/content/post/no-meetings/index.md

 Meetings require mental and emotional energy.
 Continuous or back-to-back meetings can leave employees feeling drained, leading to decreased productivity for the rest of the day.
 This is especially true for introverted team members who might find constant social interaction taxing.
 The phenomenon of [Zoom fatigue](https://en.wikipedia.org/wiki/Zoom_fatigue) during the pandemic is a glaring example of the physical and psychological toll of excessive meetings.

 On the face of it, a one-hour meeting might seem innocuous.
 But when multiple team members are involved, the cumulative hours add up.
 For instance, a one-hour meeting with five team members equates to five work hours.
-When quantifying meetings in this manner it's imperative to ask if the return on this time investment is truly beneficial.
+When quantifying meetings in this manner it's imperative to ask every time if the return on this time investment is truly beneficial.

 Every hour spent in a meeting is an hour not spent on other productive tasks.
 The time could have been utilized for strategic planning, research, execution of tasks, or even creative brainstorming.
 The lost opportunities can often far outweigh the tangible outcomes of the meeting, especially when it lacks sufficient planning.